High Tunnel Initiative

 Why high tunnels?

 High tunnels can lengthen the timeframe for local marketing of produce, which increases sustainability while lowering energy and transportation inputs.
 An extended growing season and steady income may offer advantages to small, limited resource, and organic farmers.
 They can also assist producers transitioning to specialty crops.

-Seasonal High Tunnels may assist producers in addressing a resource concern by:
+High tunnels may assist producers in addressing a resource concern by:

 - improving plant quality